Codaisseur/cooking-with-objects/README.md

 end
 ```

-- call this method instead of assigning the result of gets to a variable
+- call the `take_order` method instead of assigning the result of gets to a variable

 ```ruby
 take_order(gets.chomp.to_i)